lauraluebbert/grubClub/README.md

 Please cite the information in this repository using the following DOI:
 [![DOI](https://zenodo.org/badge/422724743.svg)](https://zenodo.org/badge/latestdoi/422724743)

 I would like to present grubClub (“grub” for larva, and “club” for… well, you will see).
 I built off of the ethoscope (https://github.com/gilestrolab/ethoscope) by https://github.com/qgeissmann to enable automated long-term optogenetic stimulation of Drosophila larvae.
-Here is my Halloween release: https://twitter.com/NeuroLuebbert/status/1454220954666631170?s=20
+Here is my Halloween-style release: https://twitter.com/NeuroLuebbert/status/1454220954666631170?s=20

 GrubClub consists of a printed circuit board (PCB) and an accompanying arena.
 Both fit into the ethoscope published here: https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2003026.